acamposcar/kindle-calibre-bot/README.md

 3. Create a [Telegram Bot](https://core.telegram.org/bots) with [Bot Father](https://t.me/botfather)

-4. Edit .example.env file with your credentials and rename to .env.
-You will need your own
+4. Edit .example.env file with your credentials and rename to .env

 5. Building docker image